Kidney stones

 What are the symptoms of kidney stones?

-Stones in the kidney usually cause no symptoms.
-Symptoms can occur when the flow of urine is blocked by a stone which has moved from the kidney into the ureter.
+Symptoms occur when the flow of urine is blocked by a stone which has moved from the kidney into the ureter.

 Back pain